yalmip/yalmip.github.io/_posts/examples/2016-09-17-bilevelprogrammingalternatives.md

 ### Using the built-in bilevel solver

-As we mentioned above, YALMIP has a [solvebilevel built-in bilevel solver] which applies to this problem.
+As we mentioned above, YALMIP has a [built-in bilevel solver](/solver/solvebilevel) which applies to this problem.

 ````matlab
 con_inner = F*z <=  h + G*x;